cisnes/BITCORN-Multinode/README.md

 The first installation of this script will take up to 30mins to get everything set up, so be patient.
 Later installations of additional masternodes will take a couple of minutes.

 The script you will be using is in the *BITCORN-Multinode* folder and is called install.sh.
 You're calling this by using ./ as a prefix.
 The script can take one flag which is -m by running `./install.sh -m`.
 By calling that flag you will be given the opportunity to enter your own IP addresses during the installation.
 This can be useful if you are running your own servers, and not through vultr.
+Do NOT type that unless you have your own IP-pool.

     ./install.sh